macMikey/LC-HACK/tools/PowerStrip/README.txt

 constant kObject = "stack tsNetLibUrl"

 command initializePlugin
-    local tText # the text of the replacement handler dispatch function "originalPlugPatch" to stack "PowerStrip" with kObject, kHandler put the result into sOriginalHandler
+    dispatch function "initializeHandler" to stack "PowerStrip" with kHandler, kObject, the name of me put the result into sOriginalAutoconfigure end initializePlugin

-    dispatch function "originalPlugPatch" to stack "PowerStrip" with me, kHandler put the result into tText
-    send "monkeyPatch stack tsNetLibUrl, kHandler, tText" to stack "PowerStrip" in 0 milliseconds end initializePlugin

 command removePlugin